avxsynth-testing/avxsynth-wiki/Testing-Summary.md

 ## Resample

 Avisynth resamplers have been remapped to libswscale functions.
+Point, Bilinear, Bicubic, Lanczos, and Spline algorithms are available.
 Only setting the target frame dimensions is currently supported.
+Counter-intuitively, the resizers are defined in Avxsynth core, but require the avxffms2 plugin to run.

 ## Resize